HyprCandy/UltraCandy/README.md

 # UltraCandy
-[NOTE] UltraCandy is the complete version & HyprCandy is now mainly for testing [Screenshots included below]

 Connect: [Discord Server](https://bit.ly/Candy-Discord-Server) / [Reddit](https://www.reddit.com/u/I-miruka/s/TOeCgRpby6) / [YouTube channel](https://youtube.com/@i.miruka?si=_kfocBTJ0ROm4JCD) - no posts on YouTube yet

-➡[UltraCandy](https://github.com/HyprCandy/ultracandyinstall.git)⬅ is system-wide, cohesively themed Hyprland configuration for Arch and Arch-based distributions with extra quality of life features.
+➡[UltraCandy](https://github.com/HyprCandy/UltraCandy.git)⬅ is a Hyprland configuration cohesively themed entirely through [matugen](https://github.com/InioX/matugen.git) with extra quality of life features.

+[The screenshots haven't been updated]

 ## Features:
+• Light and Dark mode through matugen along with other matugen themeing options

 • Automatic idle-inhbitor activated when waybar/hyprpanel is toggled off whenever you want extra screen space since you won't be able to activate it through waybar's/hyprpanel's idle-inhibitor button.
 This is great for lighter resource usage as well while still being able to keep your device awake.

 • Custom control center to easily modify waybar if waybar option is chosen, hyprland windows,the dock, launch hyprpicker, adjust opacty, change dock start icon,enable/disable xray mode  and hyprsunset/hyprshade.
 (I like to wsitch to islands mode for dark backgrounds and the blurred bar for lighter backgrounds).

 • Custom media-player, weather widget and system-monitor widget

+• Waybar, nwg-dock-hyprland and swaync intgrated with the desktop theme

 • Extensive rofi menus: wifi, bluetooth, application finder, keybinds, clipboard, emoji-picker, glyph-picker